-A lump sum is paid equal to 45% of the insured's monthly basic salary multiplied by 5 years times the assessed degree of disability.
+A lump sum is paid equal to 45% of the insured's monthly basic salary multiplied by 5 years multiplied by the assessed degree of disability.

 Benefit adjustment: Benefits may be adjusted by the Council of Ministers every 5 years.